kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/06 - History and safety of fireworks.md

 ## History

 Originated in China at around the 7th century.
-Started as bamboo tubes filled with gunpowder that would explode when thrown into a fire (mostly noise, no light)
+Started as bamboo tubes filled with gunpowder that would explode when thrown into a fire (mostly noise, no light).

+The early ones were for scaring off evil spirits and celebrating festivals (like Chinese New Year).
+The noise was protective.

+##